yossTheDev/karbonized/README.md

 # Karbonized

 ![carbonizedlogo](./img/banner.png)
 Free and Open Source carbon App.
-Made with ❤️ and ReactJS from 🇨🇺
+Made with ❤️ and ReactJS from 🇨🇺.
+Styling your code with Karbonized and share it with the world

 [Test it out](https://karbonized.onrender.com)